Code-Institute-Submissions/LucyJones-BRITbrAIN/README.md

   ![Internet experience alert message](assets/images/readme/ieAlert.png)

   To test that this was working I added a temporary alert to my HTML file for any browsers that weren't Internet Explorer.
-The alert file also appeared when using firefox but as this is only a warning it will not affect the site.
+The alert file did also appear when using firefox but as this is only a warning it will not affect the site.

   ![Good browsers](assets/images/readme/goodBrowser.png)

-- The website was viewed on a variety of devices including Laptop, Macbook, Ipad and IPhones (Version 6,8).
+- The website was viewed on a variety of devices including HP Laptop, Macbook pro, Ipad and IPhones (Version 6,7,8,11).

 - Friends and family members were asked to review the site to point out any bugs, user experience issues and/or suggestions.